Wings for Life World Run: The Wings for Life Foundation

 The not-for-profit foundation Wings for Life was established by the two-time motocross world champion Heinz Kinigadner and the Red Bull founder Dietrich Mateschitz in 2004.
 Its goal is to find a cure for spinal cord injuries and paraplegia.

 Worldwide, millions of people depend on a wheelchair after sustaining a spinal cord injury, most often as the result of a traffic accident (50%) or fall (25%).
 Wings for Life is a not-for-profit spinal cord research foundation that supports cutting-edge research projects and clinical studies worldwide with a single mission: to find a cure for spinal cord injury.
 Since its inception, Wings for Life has supported 299 projects and counting, including 62 ongoing projects in 2023 alone.
 The question is not whether effective treatments and cures will be found, but when, and everyone who takes part in the Wings for Life World Run is helping to achieve that goal.
 So far, the run has raised 43.83 million euros.

 The Wings for Life World Run

 The first Wings for Life World Run started on May 4, 2014 to raise funds and at the same time rise attention on limitations and medical problems of paraplegia.
 Following the success of the first edition the race is now an annual event.

-The Wings for Life World Run is the world ‘s largest simultaneous running event and the most inclusive one.
-Anyone can take part—whether you run, roll, jog, or walk - regardless of your fitness level.
-It is also the only event where people worldwide run at the exact same time - a synchronicity that is unmatched.
-This is achieved through a finish line that catches you, rather than requiring you to run towards it.
-And the best part of it all - it is the world‘s biggest fundraiser for spinal cord research.
+The Wings for Life World Run is the world's largest simultaneous running event.
+Anyone can take part—whether they run, roll, jog, or walk—regardless of their fitness level.
+It is also the only event where people worldwide run at the exact same time.
+It is the world's biggest fundraiser for spinal cord research.

 The Motto of the race is: "Running for those who can’t."